Is This Your First Professional Massage?

 We will apply light oil or cream to your skin as we work each area and use our hands and forearms to stroke, knead and work the tight areas out of your muscles.
 We usually work your gluteal area (buttocks) through the sheets.
 Since this is an important hinging point in your body, and is often the root of many people’s lower back pain, we feel it would be negligent to skip this part of your body.
 However, if you are uncomfortable with this or work on any other area of your body, please let us know and we’ll proceed around areas you would prefer we not touch.

-We are also pleased to offer a “Comfortably Clothed” option where you will receive a massage while you are fully clothed.
+We are also pleased to offer a “Casually-Clothed” option where you will receive a massage while you are fully clothed.

 Let’s Talk About Pressure

 As far as we’re concerned, the old motto “No Pain, No Gain” is not therapeutic.
 We believe that a massage therapist should never work beyond a client’s level of discomfort.
 For the sake of reference, we’ll share our definitions of pain and discomfort.
-Pain is when your body tenses up and you hold your breath waiting for the pain to end.
-Discomfort doesn’t feel good, but you can tolerate the feeling and breathe through it until it ends.
+Pain is when your body tenses up to protect you and you hold your breath waiting for the pain to end.
+Discomfort doesn’t feel good, but you can tolerate the feeling and breathe through it until it ends, similar to rubbing a bruise.
 That being said, we will pay attention to your body’s response to the amount of pressure we’re applying.
 We ask you to use your breath as a tool to tolerate the discomfort and let us know when we move beyond the tolerable level of pressure.